-WHAT: The flooding and destruction caused by Hurricanes Helene and Milton has been devastating.
+WHAT: The flooding and destruction caused by Hurricanes Helene and Milton in the US has been devastating.
 To make matters worse, scammers will prey on both those trying to rebuild their lives and the kindness of unsuspecting individuals looking to help.

 - Historically, scammers have exploited the desperation people feel during and after disasters.
-We saw this with Hurricanes Irma and Harvey, the Covid-19 pandemic, the Hawaii wildfires, and we are likely to see it again following Hurricanes Helene and Milton. - Whether it's wars, elections, concerts, or natural disasters, scammers ignore ethical guidelines and prey on the
+We saw this with the Covid-19 pandemic, Russia's invasion of Ukraine, the Turkey-Syria earthquakes, and we are likely to see it following the recent hurricanes in the US. - Whether it's wars, elections, concerts, or natural disasters, scammers ignore ethical guidelines and prey on the